fastn-stack/workshop/c-design/02-create-font.md

 - Open the cloned repo through a text editor

-- Open the `font.txt` file and paste the generated data
+- Open the `font.txt` file.
+Clear the default data and paste the generated data

 - Open the `read_google_font.py` file and search for `package_name` field and change the `package_name` with your